chris-straka/bungle/backend/docs/SECURITY.md

 /login

 1. HTTP Request Sent
-2. Authentication object is created with isAuthenticated() set to False
+2. An Authentication object is created by the AbstractAuthenticationProcessingFilter (AO.isAuthenticated() === False)
 3. That AO is passed to an AuthenticationManager (often a ProviderManager)
-4. That PM will use a provider like DaoAuthenticationProvider to validate the request.
+4. The PM will use a provider like DaoAuthenticationProvider to validate the request.
-5. The DAO provider will use a DAO like UserDetailsService to fetch any UserDetails from the DB that has that username.
+5. The DAO provider will use a DAO like UserDetailsService to fetch UserDetails from the DB if the usernames match.
-6. The PM checks if the passwords match.
-If they do, it updates the Authentication object.
+6. The PM then checks if the passwords match.
+If they do, it updates the Authentication object (AO.isAuthenticated() === True)
-7. The updated AO has isAuthenticated() set to True and it's stored in the SecurityContextHolder
+7. The updated AO is then stored in the SecurityContextHolder for later use.

 /authenticated-route

 1. Filter checks the SecurityContext and looks for isAuthenticated()
+2. If False, AuthenticationEntryPoint decides whether to redirect to login or send 401.

 ## JWT stuff